EnigmaCurry/curlbomb/README.md

 encrypted (ascii-armored) and curlbomb will decrypt it only when necessary.

+By now the curlbomb command might be getting quite long.
+Once you've encrypted and stored your SSL certificate, and setup your SSH server, create an alias for ease of use, for example:

+    alias curlbomb_public=curlbomb --ssl ~/.curlbomb/curlbomb.pem --ssh user@example.com:22:8080

 ## Command Line Args

     usage: curlbomb.py [-h] [-k] [-n N] [-p PORT] [-c CMD] [-w] [-l] [-q] [-v]